 The John M. Pfau Library pays for access to more than 150 databases (our Deep Web) that are carefully chosen to support CSUSB's curriculum and student research.
 But which one should you use?
-Follow the steps below or ask a librarian to recommend the best databases for your topic.
+Follow the steps below, view the video tutorial, or ask a librarian to recommend the best databases for your topic.
 A librarian also can help you choose some keyword search strategies and demonstrate how the databases work.

 HINT!
 Starting your research on our website with our databases ensures that you will have free access to all the full text included in our database subscriptions.